-Female students seeking any of the Maternity Accommodations described below must register with the Office of the Dean of Student Affairs by contacting the office for an appointment either by calling 412-268-2075 or stopping by the office on the 3rd floor of Warner Hall.
+Students seeking any of the Maternity Accommodations described below must register with the Office of the Dean of Student Affairs by contacting the office for an appointment by calling 412-268-2075.

 The birth of a child is a significant life event that may require time away from academic pursuits for delivery and recovery from delivery of a newly born child.
-Female students whose anticipated delivery date is during the course of a semester may need to take time away from their academic responsibilities.
-Female Carnegie Mellon students seeking time away are afforded two options as possible Maternity Accommodation:
+Students whose anticipated delivery date is during the course of a semester may need to take time away from their academic responsibilities.
+Carnegie Mellon students seeking time away are afforded two options as possible Maternity Accommodation:

 Short-Term Maternity Accommodation – A short term absence from academic responsibilities up to a maximum of six (6) weeks.
 Short-Term Maternity Accommodation may be extended by two (2) weeks, for a total of eight (8) weeks, where a longer absence is medically necessary.
 Prior to the absence students must work with relevant university faculty and staff to adjust their course work, research, teaching and other academic responsibilities during the period of absence.
 This may include extensions of time to complete assignments, incomplete grades, and/or dropping courses, shifting research responsibilities and adjusting TA assignments.
 Students who take a Short-Term Maternity Accommodation will remain enrolled.

 Formal Leave of Absence– A formal leave of absence under the Student Leave Policy.
 Generally, the Student Leave Policy permits students to take a leave of absence for a full-semester, mini-semester, or for the time remaining in the semester during which the leave is taken.
 Students who take a Formal Leave of Absence drop all remaining courses for the semester and are unenrolled for the semester.
 International students must consult with the Office of International Education before considering this option due to visa implications.